If you purchase an independently reviewed product or service through a link on our website, Rolling Stone may receive an affiliate commission.

 There are no shortage of fitness brands vying for your attention — and dollars — these days, but the most effective at-home workout system we’ve tried comes from Tempo.

-We named the Tempo Studio display as one of our Rolling Stone Essentials for 2020, thanks to its fun, upbeat workouts, small footprint (it’s about the size of an easel) and AI-powered monitoring, which uses a built-in sensor to make sure your form is on point.
+We’ve named the Tempo Studio display as one of our Rolling Stone Essentials, thanks to its fun, upbeat workouts, small footprint (it’s about the size of an easel) and AI-powered monitoring, which uses a built-in sensor to make sure your form is on point.
 No more hunching over.

 Choose from a variety of classes, from cardio to stretching, all taught by motivating instructors that are surprisingly supportive, even separated by a screen.
 It’s a dazzling screen too, with a vivid touchscreen display, built-in speakers and the ability to see everything from your reps to heart rate and more.